yep/app-downloader/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see <http:  www.gnu.org/licenses/>.
+If not, see <http:www.gnu.org/licenses/>.
     Also add information on how to contact you by electronic and paper mail.